aio-libs/aiokafka/docs/consumer.rst

  * The *position* gives the *offset* of the next record that should be given out.
 It will be `one larger` than the highest *offset* the consumer has seen in that partition.
-It automatically advances every time the consumer yields messages in either `getmany()` or `getone()` calls.
+It automatically increases every time the consumer yields messages in either `getmany()` or `getone()` calls.
  * The *committed position* is the last *offset* that has been stored securely.
-   Should the process fail and restart, this is the offset that the consumer will recover to.
-The consumer can either `automatically commit offsets periodically`; or it can choose to control this committed position `manually` by calling ``await consumer.commit()``.
+   Should the process restart, this is the offset that the consumer will start from.
+The consumer can either `automatically commit offsets periodically`;
+   or it can choose to control this committed position `manually` by calling ``await consumer.commit()``.

 This distinction gives the consumer control over when a record is considered consumed.
 It is discussed in further detail below.